-- 2.03 Alcohol: No student shall possess, use or distribute alcohol within or around the living learning centers.
-Public Safety or Living Learning Center staff will confiscate all alcohol and alcohol containers whether empty or full of students in public and private areas.
-Alcohol and alcohol containers, including decorative bottles and cans, whether empty or full are prohibited.
-Behaviors committed under the influence of alcohol will be considered a violation of the University's Illicit Drugs and Alcohol Policy.
-Major violations of this section may result in removal from housing as well as a referral to the University Judicial Council. - 2.04 Windows and roofs: No individual shall open the window to place objects to the outside of the window/sill or roof; this includes cable wires, mini-satellite dishes, amplifiers, etc. No student shall throw, drop, project, or excrete any objects or liquids from any window or roof areas.
-Students and guests are prohibited from all roof areas, or from entering or exiting persons or belongings through windows.
-Violation of this section may result in removal from housing as well as a referral to the University Judicial Council. - 2.05 Drugs and controlled substances: No student shall possess, use or distribute drugs or controlled substances within or around the residence halls.
-Drug paraphernalia and water pipes of all kinds are prohibited.
-Behaviors committed under the influence of any drug or controlled substance will be considered a violation of the University's Illicit Drugs and Alcohol Policy.
-Major violations of this section may result in removal from housing as well as a referral to the University Judicial Council. - In the event that drug paraphernalia or drug use occurs in a room, all assigned residents of a room may be held responsible, regardless of whether or not the drugs or drug paraphernalia are in their possession.
+Violation of this section may re-

+- In the event that drug paraphernalia or drug use occurs in a room, all assigned residents of a room may be held responsible, regardless of whether or not the drugs or drug paraphernalia are in their possession.
 In the event that the drug paraphernalia or drug use occurs in a common area or suite all occupants may be held responsible. - All persons are prohibited from being in the presence of any drug activity while in or around the residence halls.
-If a resident student is found to be in the presence of others using drugs or drug paraphernalia, they may receive the same sanctioning as those using the drugs or drug paraphernalia. - Minimal proof of the presence of marijuana within a room shall be defined as the confirmation of odor by University Staff or Police Officer.
+If a resident student is found to be in the presence of others using drugs or drug paraphernalia, they may receive the same sanctioning as those using the drugs or drug parapher-

+- Minimal proof of the presence of marijuana within a room shall be defined as the confirmation of odor by University Staff or Police Officer.
 Other contributing factors may include but are not limited to: haziness within the room, fans blowing out the window, towel under the door, presence of air freshener or other odor masking devices. - Any object whose design is to use or hide the presence of drugs within the room shall, itself, be considered drug paraphernalia. - Any or all person (s) deemed by University Police or Living Learning Center Staff to be selling, distributing, or providing drugs within or around the residence halls will receive a mandatory sanction of removal from housing, may be subject to arrest. - 2.06 Fire safety: No student shall refuse to observe any safety regulations or procedure and are required to evacuate during all fire alarms.
 No student shall cover, tamper with or otherwise misuse or endanger the proper functioning of smoke detectors, exit signs, fire extinguishers, fire safety systems, fire doors or other safety equipment on the campus. smoke detectors, doorways, ceilings or sprinkler heads and pipes.
-Soldering, welding, or any open flame is prohibited in the living learning center. - The following policies have been established in accordance with fire and safety laws of the State of Tennessee regarding public buildings.
-The procedure set forth in this policy for building maintenance is applicable to all residence halls. - Fire doors are to be kept closed.
-Fire doors serve to protect you in the event of fire but are useless when left open.
-Fire doors are located throughout the residence halls in the corridors, at the stairwells, and at some of the lobbies and, if properly closed, prevent fire, smoke, and fumes from spreading throughout the building in the event of fire, thus keeping some routes clear for safe exit. - Care should be taken in the use of all electrical cords and sockets.
-Extension cords are to be used only as an extension of a single unit, not as a multiple plug adapter.
-All electrical cords should bear the label "Approved by Underwriter's Laboratories."
-Do not overload circuits.
-Multiple extension cords cannot be connected to each other.
-UL approved power strips with surge protectors are permitted
+Soldering, welding, or any open flame is prohibited in the living learning center.

+The following policies have been established in accordance with fire and safety laws of the State of Tennessee regarding public buildings.
+The procedure set forth in this policy for building maintenance is applicable to all residence halls.